 Multiplayer was simplistic, like COD 4, offering three killstreaks – recon plane instead of a UAV, artillery in place of an airstrike, and the beloved attack dogs instead of helicopter support.
 The maps were just as good as the game before it, as were the weapons (though camos would have been nice), and tanks were even added to some maps!
 Then came Zombies, an Easter-egg for finishing the story and a simple mode; survive wave after wave of undead by buying guns off of walls, unlocking new areas and trying the random box enough times to get the ray-gun.
 It took off in a big way; so much so that Treyarch included more with map packs, bringing in a crew in place of faceless soldiers, and kick-starting a fandom that would last for the next decade.

-Following on from Modern Warfare 2, they again had their work cut out for them, but rose to the challenge with the release of Black Ops.
+Following on from World at War, the developers again had their work cut out for them, but rose to the challenge with the release of Black Ops.

 Revolving around the actions of SAD operative Alex Mason and his partner Frank Woods, the game focuses on the chemical weapon Nova-6 and the CIA’s quest to get answers from the incapacitated protagonist.